telerik/blazor-docs/components/toolbar/templated-item.md

 position: 10
 ---

-# Templated Item
+# Templated (Custom) Item

 The Telerik ToolBar for Blazor allows you to add a custom element.
-To use it add the `<ToolBarTemplateItem>` inside the `<TelerikToolBar>`.
+To use it, add the `<ToolBarTemplateItem>` inside the `<TelerikToolBar>`.
+In it, you can add HTML and components according to your application needs.

 You can use that item to add complex toolbars to your application, which have dropdowns, inputs and other components.
+You can handle any events and use any API they expose to built your business logic.

-You can not add those Templated items to a `ToolBarButtonGroup`.
+You cannot add those Templated items to a `ToolBarButtonGroup`.

 >caption Add a Telerik DropDownList to the ToolBar